 Along with the fuel efficiency factor and the ease of access, thieves often keep targeting the same model.
 This is because they build up experience in removing that particular catalytic converter.

 A familiar model means they’ve got a better chance of stealing the catalytic converter quickly and undetected.
-According to the National Police Chief’s Council (NPCC), over 15,000 catalytic converters were stolen in the first half of 2021 alone.

 As you might expect, thieves also have a preference to certain models when it comes to stealing cars.

 It seems so easy for thieves to steal catalytic converters.
 But there are some steps you can take to make catalytic converter theft less likely, as there are with car theft prevention in general.
 Here are 4 ways to stop someone stealing your catalytic converter: